• Cody-99 10 months ago

 But also keep in mind data collection and transmission and sharing and rule enforcement are not really a jurisdiction thing.

-• ocdtrekkie a day ago
+• ocdtrekkie 10 months ago

 Also bear in mind that government can convey restrictions on any other business in that country.
 See Brazil requiring ISPs to ban Twitter (even a penalty on individuals bypassing the block using VPNs!), or the US basically prohibiting any business with anyone in Russia.